-If you are still unable to fix the corrupted MOV file from the above-mentioned methods, your last resort would be using a Video Repair Tool – Remo Repair MOV.
-This software can easily repair corrupted MOV files due to broken video header, compression problem, codec issues etc. The software is available in both Windows and Mac versions and comes with technical support assistance if you need any help.
+If you are still unable to fix the corrupted MOV file from the above-mentioned methods, your last resort would be using a Video Repair Tool - Remo Repair MOV.
+This MOV repair software can easily repair corrupted MOV files due to broken video header, compression problem, codec issues, etc. The software can repair videos and movies created on any digital camera, drone camera, CCTV, smartphone, QuickTime & so on.
+Expert in repairing MOV and MP4 files shot on GoPro, Canon, Nikon, and all other DSLR models, Apple devices, and more.
+It is available in both Windows and Mac versions and comes with technical support assistance if you need any help.

 Download, install and launch the free version of the software based on your operating system.
 Remo Repair MOV works well on Windows 10, Windows 8 and 8.1, Windows 7, Vista, XP, Windows Server 2003, 2008 & 2012, Windows 2000, and on all macOS including macOS High Sierra, Sierra, El Capitan, Yosemite, Mountain lion, Snow Leopard, etc.

 Preview your corrupted MOV files using this free demo now.